openedx-unsupported/devstack/README.rst

 For macOS users, please use `Docker for Mac`_.
 Previous Mac-based tools (e.g. boot2docker) are *not* supported.

+Since a Docker-based devstack runs many containers, you should configure Docker with a sufficient amount of resources.
+We find that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 8GB of memory does work.

 `Docker for Windows`_ may work but has not been tested and is *not* supported.

-Linux users should *not* be using the ``overlay`` storage driver.  ``overlay2`` is tested and supported, but requires kernel version 4.0+.
-Check which storage driver your docker-daemon is configured to use:
+If you are using Linux, use the ``overlay2`` storage driver, kernel version 4.0+ and *not* ``overlay``.
+To check which storage driver your ``docker-daemon`` uses, run the following command.

 .. code:: sh

    docker info | grep -i 'storage driver'

-You will also need the following installed:

-- make
-- python pip (optional for MacOS)

 Using the Latest Images
 -----------------------